malinthasa/BC4SCM/ReadMe.md

         2. Run ipfs.html in your browser as local web page

+**Note** : If you want to restart the application, you can re-run the instructions in "Run Frontend Application" section
 #
 ### How to use the frontend

 Please watch the video inside BC4SCM/demo folder.

 Demo scenario :

     We start with a customer placing an order to IBO for some specific product.
-Here IBO creates new prodcudt according to customer's specifications.
+Here IBO creates a new product according to customer's specifications.
 There, IBO provides an identification number for the product.
-                This identification number will be used through out the scenario to identify the product.
-Next IBO contact a supplier (here SupplierA) to place order for the raw material for the product.
-Here we use order number which is to identyfy the order and also the same product identification number created for the customers order to refer the product.
-To place order to the supplier, IBO will provide the hases of the documents, agreed offchain with the supplier.
-After reviewing the order requirements, supplier and IBO can chnage requirements and request other parties agreement for those changes.
-Supplier can proceed working onthe order after both parties agreed on the specifications.
-Once ther order is ready, IBO starts manufacturing the product.
-When product is completed, IBO sells that product to RetailerX.
+This identification number is used throughout the scenario to identify the product.
+Next IBO contacts a supplier (here SupplierA) to place an order for the raw material for the product.
+Here we use order number, which is to identify the order and also the same product identification number created for the customer's order to refer the product.
+To place an order to the supplier, IBO  provides the hashes of the documents, agreed off-chain with the supplier.
+After reviewing the order requirements, supplier and IBO can change requirements and request other parties agreement for those changes.
+The supplier can p roceed to work on the order after both parties agreed on the specifications.
+Once the order is ready, IBO starts manufacturing the product.
+When the product is completed, IBO sells that product to RetailerX.
 Then retailer sells that product to end customer called Customer1.
-Customer can query the product information using Customer portal, which is open for public.
-Customers or any other party can view the history of the product and also verify the product authenticity.
+Customer can query the product information using the Customer Portal, which is open for public.
+Customers or any other party can view the history of the product and also verify product authenticity.

-###### Steps
+##### Steps

 Please use following addresses to access frontend clients